in28minutes/in28minutes-initiatives/in28Minutes-connect/readme.md

 		- Calendly provides flexibility of rescheduling if needed

 ## Before We Meet
 - This would be a video interview.
-Ensure that you have a good background and a good internet connection for the video.
+Ensure that you have a good background (preferably light color - white) and a good internet connection for the video.
 - We would establish initial contact on Skype.
 After that we can
       - Go live on facebook - https://www.facebook.com/in28Minutes/. using belive.tv.
       	- I will share you a link before the meeting.